Elementary and Secondary Endorsement in Art, Music, Physical Education and Spanish

 Survey of Exceptional Individuals

-The application of psychological principles to the learner, the learning process and the learning situation.
+(2 credits) The application of psychological principles to the learner, the learning process and the learning situation.
 This course not only explores learning theories that impact education today, but also has an emphasis on developing appropriate motivation techniques, creating developmentally appropriate and productive learning environments, developing classroom management, as well as developing authentic and appropriate evaluation and assessment.
-Prerequisites: EDU102, PSY221SS or 224, and junior class standing.
-(2 credits)
+Prerequisites: EDU102, and PSY221SS or 224.

 Reading in the Content Area